caprica64/caprica64/README.md

 - 👋 Hi, I’m Rodrigo Monteiro
 - 👀 I’m interested in ...
-Cloud projects, serverless architecture, Hashicorp Terraform, FreeBSD, Swift, the Moon, vintage computing
+Cloud projects, arm64 arch, serverless architecture, Hashicorp Terraform, FreeBSD, Swift language, the Moon, vintage computing
 - 🌱 I’m currently learning ...
-Terraform and Kubernetes to automate AWS workloads in my company and to our customers
+Terraform to automate AWS workloads in my company and to our customers and advanced AWS networking.
 - 💞️ I’m looking to collaborate on ... cloud projects (for now AWS), FreeBSD
 - 📫 How to reach me ... on linkedin @ https://linkedin.com/in/rodmont
 - 📫 How to reach me ... on dev @ https://dev.to/caprica